prechelt/anwesende/README.md

 1. Create a working directory anywhere on your Linux server and do
    `git clone https://git.imp.fu-berlin.de/anwesende/anwesende.git`.
    This working directory is the reference for all commands.
-2. Do `mkdir .envs; cp anwesende/compose/production/env-template anwesende/.envs/.production`.
+2. Do `mkdir .envs; cp anwesende/config/env-template anwesende/.envs/.production`.
    and set the environment variables in `anwesende/.envs/.production` as described in that file.
    Note this is an extremely limited file format: No blanks are allowed around the `=` and all values are used verbatim (including the quotes if you use any!)
-   The handling of SHORTURL_PREFIX will be described in step !!! below.
+   The handling of SHORTURL_PREFIX will be described in section 4.2 below.
 3. Review `anwesende/templates/room/privacy.html` and decide whether you need to modify it.
    If so, either change it directly (make sure you keep a copy in case of